ES Swing Trading and the 18-Bar Range

 • It doesn’t mean they’ll always work, but it does give me confidence in my trading.
 Thanks for reading.

-One response to “ES Swing Trading and the 18-Bar Range”
+3 responses to “ES Swing Trading and the 18-Bar Range”

 1. jovialvoideabe8eb752 Avatar